vyca2017/content/content/tutorials/freecom/part-1.md

 A `Conversation` is associated with one `Customer`, one `Agent` and a list of `messages`.

 In general, there will be _one Slack channel per conversation_.
-The name of a Slack channel is derived from the customer's name and and index that increments with every new conversation the customer initiates, so e.g. `cool-tomato-1` would be the Slack channel that represents the very first conversation of the customer named `cool-tomato`.
+The name of a Slack channel is derived from the customer's name and index that increments with every new conversation the customer initiates, so e.g. `cool-tomato-1` would be the Slack channel that represents the very first conversation of the customer named `cool-tomato`.
 We thus store the `slackChannelIndex` as specific field on the `Conversation` type.

 Notice that the `agent` associated with the conversation might change, while the `customer` will always be the same.